 - Best 3 Deadlifts (whole body strength assessment)

-Unlike Olympic Weightlifting which also requires reflex and technics, "Powerlifting" primarily deals with "Pure Core Strength."
+Unlike Olympic Weightlifting which also requires reflex and technique, "Powerlifting" is primarily about "Pure Core Strength."

 From no equipment to full equipment, powerlifters compete in 4 events: